 PCIe Slots and Its Types

-This will give you a much clearer idea about what PCIe x16 slot pertains to.
+This will give you a clearer idea of what the PCIe x16 slot pertains to.

-Each PCIe slots has its purpose.
-Smaller PCIe slots, such as x1 slots, are suitable for expansion cards that generate a lower amount of data i.e WiFi Cards, Sound Cards etc.
+Each PCIe slot has its purpose.
+Smaller PCIe slots, such as x1 slots, are suitable for expansion cards that generate fewer data, i.e., WiFi Cards, Sound Cards, etc.

 Also Read: 10 Things that Can be Plugged in PCIe Slots

 This PCIe slot type has the smallest physical slot size.
 Additionally, it has the least bandwidth because it has only one PCIe lane.